Editorial Style Guide

 B

-Black: Capitalize Black as a racial identifier for people, community or culture.
-“Black” refers to those of the African diaspora and within Africa and is not synonymous with “African American;” it reflects the shared cultures and experiences of Black people and is inclusive of recent immigrants.
+Black: Capitalize Black as a racial, cultural or ethnic identifier.
+Black refers to those of the African diaspora and within Africa and is not synonymous with African American; which may be used per the subject’s preference.
+It reflects the shared cultures and experiences of Black people and is inclusive of recent immigrants.

 Buildings: A building’s full name is necessary for people who may not frequent it, especially when identifying the location of an event.
 Adams Humanities, not AH.
-The word “building” is typically not part of the official name of SDSU buildings, so when it is necessary for context it should be lowercase, Professional Studies and Fine Arts building.
-Do not abbreviate the word “building.”
+The word building is typically not part of the official name of SDSU buildings, so when it is necessary for context it should be lowercase, Professional Studies and Fine Arts building.
+Do not abbreviate the word building.

 C